killerducky/killerducky_site/go/rules.md

 ## Suicide?

-It's illegal to place a stone where it would have no liberties &mdash; unless that move captures some opponent stones.
+It's illegal to place a stone where it would have no liberties &mdash; **unless** that move captures some opponent stones.

 {% capture diagram_text %}

 Capture White's group

-Playing A immediately is illegal, first you must **reduce** white's liberties by playing B.
+Playing A immediately is illegal.
+First you must **reduce** white's liberties by playing B.

 {% endcapture %}

-{% include go_tsumego.html
+{% include go_tsumego.html sgf="/go/lesson_0/capture_one_eye_1.sgf" content=diagram_text %}

-id="capture_one_eye_1"
-sgf="/go/lesson_0/capture_one_eye_1.sgf"
-content=diagram_text
+## Ko

+**Ko** is a Japanese word meaning "eternity".
+Repeating the board position by capturing a single stone is **illegal**.

+{% capture diagram_text %}

+After Black plays A to reduce White's territory, White captures at B.

+It would then be illegal for Black to recapture immediately.
+Black must play a different move &mdash; such as reducing White's territory.
+This is called a **ko threat**

+White faces a dilemma: If White connects the ko, Black can follow up their **ko threat** and reduce White's territory.
+So White decides to answer the ko threat.

+Once the board has changed, Black can **recapture the ko**.

+Next, White cannot immediately recapture the ko, and with no useful moves left, White passes.

+Finally, Black resolves the ko fight by connecting.

-%}
+{% endcapture %}

+{% include go_tsumego.html sgf="/go/lesson_0/ko_1.sgf" content=diagram_text %}